zaxguo/p1-kernel/docs/README.md

       * [Virtual memory management](exp6/rpi-os.md)

 ## Acknowledgement
-Derived from the RPi OS project and its tutorials, which is modeled after the [Linux kernel](https://github.com/torvalds/linux).
+- Derived from the RPi OS project and its tutorials, which is modeled after the [Linux kernel](https://github.com/torvalds/linux).
+- Further derived from grad level OS course developed by Prof. Felix Lin at UVA CS(fxlin.github.io), which I TA'd.